 Many Engineering Physics students engage in research for credit or pay.
-Program Advisor Professor Carolyn Kuranz can help you plan your search for research opportunities, but you will make your best impression with the faculty by being proactive.
+Program Chair Professor Carolyn Kuranz can help you plan your search for research opportunities, but you will make your best impression with the faculty by being proactive.
 These are the recommended steps:

 - Explore the research interests of the faculty in your areas of interest through department websites and lab or group pages.
 Select two or three professors whose research areas interest you.